Weichwerke-Heidrich-Software/bomnipotent_doc/content/integration/010_smtp-server.en.md

 ```
 The exact form will strongly depend on your email provider.
 Some may require the full email address as the user, others may not.

 Clients like Mozilla Thunderbird are usually very good at deducing the required parameters.
-If you're at a loss, look for the parameters there.
+If you're at a loss, look for them there.

 ## Communication via SMTP Relay